RaymondGunning/Profesional-Practice-IT-Project/README.md

 Readme
 ============================================
 After cloning or downloding you may have to run npm install in the folder of the project.
-To compile the app run npm start Server folder has server.js which is to be ran in terminal "node server.js" on port 4000 in seperate terminal along with npm start for react
+To compile the app run npm start and open a terminal in folder "Server" it has server.js the command "node server.js" runs the backend on port 4000 for stripe transactions along with npm start for react
 ==============================================